Sport Injuries Pain Treatment

 Rest, ice, and over-the-counter pain medicine are the common form of treatment.

 Intense pain in the shoulders when playing baseball, tennis, and gymnastics could result from a torn ligament or shoulder dislocation.
 These can be caused by overuse or what is known as Repetitive Motion Injury (RMI).
 Simple pain or acute injuries can be treated with conservative therapy.
 More serious or chronic injuries could require surgery.

 The weakest joint of the body is the shoulder, and it takes a great deal of force during sports activities.
 Shoulder injuries can be caused by a lack of flexibility, strength, or stabilization.

 Shoulder injury treatment starts with rest and icing to help with pain and swelling.
 Pain persists for more than two weeks should be evaluated by a physical therapist or doctor.

 Repetitive use of the elbow, i.e., golf or tennis swings, can irritate or make tiny tears in the elbow’s tendons.
 Epicondylitis is most common in 30-60 year-olds and is usually on the outside of the elbow.

 Epicondylitis usually clears up from staying off the tennis court or golf course until the pain improves.

 Sports Injury Treatment

-The information herein on "Sport Injuries Pain Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Sport Injuries Pain Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.